-If you plan on using your hot tub during the winter months, it is still a good idea to drain it, clean it, and then refill it up with water.
-I change my water regularly, and highly recommend just getting on a set schedule.
+If you plan on using your hot tub during the winter months, it is still a good idea to drain it, clean it, and then refill it up with water on the same schedule you use the rest of the year.
+I change my water every 3 months, and highly recommend just getting on a set schedule.

 So how often should you change your hot tub water?